-In terms of physical back up, having another machine which you can have up and running relatively quickly in a worst case scenario is very important.
+In terms of physical backup, having another machine that you can have up and running relatively quickly in a worst-case scenario is very important.
 After all, you’re responsible for all your own data and equipment when you work from home.

-Equally, allow yourself to consider the small luxuries that this situation gifts you – your pets (if you have them) will be happy to have you around more, you can work in your favorite pajamas, you’ll save money in travel costs, and you can have as much tea and coffee as you like (and to your taste!)
-You may also get the opportunity to spend more time with your loved ones, and that is something which many professionals, no matter what industry they work in, consider to be truly priceless.
+Equally, allow yourself to consider the small luxuries that this situation gifts you – your pets (if you have them) will be happy to have you around more, you can work in your favourite pyjamas, you’ll save money on travel costs, and you can have as much tea and coffee as you like (and to your taste!)
+You may also get the opportunity to spend more time with your loved ones, and that is something that many professionals, no matter what industry they work in, consider to be truly priceless.

-You could even find that this domestic set up suits you rather well, and in our upcoming iteration of Studio – SDL Trados Studio 2021, you will be able to choose whether to translate offline on your desktop or online in your browser - and on a variety of devices.
+You could even find that this domestic setup suits you rather well, and in Trados Studio, you can choose whether to translate offline on your desktop or online in your browser – and on a variety of devices.
 This provides great flexibility for translators who want a more transient way of working, so once you are back in the office, don’t dismantle your home-working desk – you may decide to keep using it!